 3. Year of the Locust

-The Rocky Mountain locust was a familiar menace to the people of the plains.
-But in 1874, a locust plague unlike anything they’d witnessed enveloped the plains all the way down to Texas.
+The Rocky Mountain locust was a familiar menace to the people of the midwest plains.
+But in 1874, a locust plague unlike anything they'd witnessed enveloped the plains all the way down to Texas.
 The insects descended in a terrifying swarm, covering houses and farms and stripping the fields of crops.
 One Kansas pioneer woman was so terrified by the swarm, she went insane with fright.
 But what do locusts have to do with strange weather?
 After continued heavy rains, grasshopper populations increase.
 The insects come into contact with one another, causing hormonal changes.
 The grasshoppers eventually evolve into insects who travel in clusters.

 Residents tried everything to get rid of the locusts.
 One man, Charles Valentine Riley, even suggested eating them.
 Riley promoted his own line of locust recipes to eliminate the pests while nourishing the increasingly hungry and destitute pioneer people.
-Eventually, state and federal government agencies stepped in to help folks impacted by the plague, providing money, supplies and a relocation program.
+Eventually, state and federal government agencies stepped in to help folks impacted by the plague, providing money, supplies, and a relocation program.

 2. New Madrid, Mo.
 Earthquakes of 1811 and 1812

 The 1811 and 1812 New Madrid, Mo. earthquakes remain the most powerful earthquakes east of the Rocky Mountains on record.
 At the time, the earthquakes were the biggest in history.
-Although the quake’s epicenter was in Missouri, they were felt as far away as New York City and Boston.
+Although the quake's epicenter was in Missouri, they were felt as far away as New York City and Boston.
 Even President James Madison felt them in the White House.
 After a Feb.
-7 earthquake, the Earth shook with such force that the Mississippi River actually ran backwards for hours.
+7 earthquake, the Earth shook with such force that the Mississippi River actually ran backward for hours.
 The area endured 2,000 earthquakes over the course of five months, from Dec.
-16, 1811 to March of 1812.
+16, 1811, to March of 1812.
 The largest quake registered an 8.8 on the Richter scale.
 Regular small tremors are still felt across Southern Missouri, Arkansas and Tennessee.